Key facts

 To be considered for admission to this degree (without admission credit applied*) you will need to meet the following criteria:

-^Relevant work experience: Relevant work experience is business experience in either a finance role or a managerial position with business oversight responsibilities in a finance related field, such as financial consulting, financial analysis, treasury management, corporate finance, fund management and banking.
+Examples of relevant work experience include, but not limited to: business experience in either a finance role or a managerial position with business oversight responsibilities in a finance related field, such as financial consulting, financial analysis, treasury management, corporate finance, fund management and banking.

 Learn more about Deakin courses and how we compare to other universities when it comes to the quality of our teaching and learning.